Bizen Clay is NOT fireproof.

 2 Bizen Keep Water Cold / Keep Water Hot

-Bizen clay keep water temperature well.
+Bizen clay keep water temperature well (in comparison to porcelain)

 You can boil water with a kettle and put the hot water in Bizen teapot/ dobin and use it on your table.
 Bizen ware is tasteful.
 Pouring water from Bizen teapot/dobin to a teapot to brew tea look nice.